dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 The main difference, however, lies in the lowest plan price floor offered by each of them.
 For example, Doppler has a higher minimum starting fee of $7 per user compared to Dotenv Vault's $4.
 This is likely because Doppler's free version is not as feature-complete as Vault's, and offers a chance to lift some restrictions, making it easier for users to fully utilize all its capabilities.

 {% include helpers/screenshot.html url="/assets/img/blog/vault-vs-doppler/dotenv-vault-vs-doppler-pricing_plans-comparison.png" %}
-*Figure 10: Dotenv Vault vs Doppler - Pricing Plans Comparison*
+*Figure 10: Dotenv Vault vs Doppler - Pricing plans comparison*

 ### Community support options
 Community support is an essential aspect of developer communities and the tools they rely on to bring their ideas to life.
 Developers are generally eager to share their expertise and help others on their journey, which contributes to their personal growth and can open more doors for them in the future.